tuannv19/Potatso-2/README.md

 Perform the following steps to be able to build the project.
 Be warned that you **should not** call `pod update` as newer version of pod frameworks that Potatso depends on might break building process and there will be errors.

-1. `git submodule update --init` to update git submodule
-2. `pod install` to pull down dependencies into our project
+1. `pod install` to pull down dependencies into our project
-3. `carthage update` to pull down dependencies into `Carthage/Checkouts` folder and build each one
+2. `carthage update` to pull down dependencies into `Carthage/Checkouts` folder and build each one
-4. Open `Potatso.xcworkspace` then Build and Run the project.
+3. Open `Potatso.xcworkspace` then Build and Run the project.
 Done.

 ## Build Notices